 - Proof of an eye examination – not an eye screening – conducted by an optometrist or ophthalmologist, and proof of physical examination on a form provided by the Kentucky Department of Education

-A student must be 5 years of age by Oct.
-1 of the 2015-16 school year before entering Kindergarten.
-Beginning with the 2017-18 school year, the entry date changes from October 1 to August 1.
+A student must be 5 years of age by August 1 of the 2019-20 school year before entering Kindergarten.
 A child who is 6 years old or who turns 6 by August 1, must attend public school.
 A child who is 5 years old or who will turn 5 by August 1 will be able to enroll in primary school.

 Preschool programs are available for eligible 3- and 4-year-old children as well.